kstreet/abdullin.com/content/cqrs/lokad-cqrs-retrospective.md

 > Lokad.CQRS.
 AgileHarbor delivered SkuVault with it.
 Many other
 > projects used Lokad.CQRS entirely or reused some parts.

-Over the time, I discovered (in a painful way), that this specific approach had many limitations:
+Over time, I discovered (in a painful way), that this specific approach had many limitations:

 1. Lokad.CQRS made developers focus on low-level implementation